 Major-General Maltby giving a speech in Urdu at Happy Valley sports ground October 30 1941 (IWM)

 Jack Reeve retired shortly after the war ended.
 His wife, Sybil, died in 1949 after thirty years of marriage.
 Jack Reeve married, secondly in 1950, to Marjorie (Peggy) Frances Fry.
 She had been married and widowed twice before.
 Major-General Reeve passed away in June 1983 at the age of ninety-two.
 He was survived by his wife Peggy who was quite an extraordinary women in her own right.
 She was born in 1899 and served as a WRN officer in WW1.
 In 1919 she married Jeffrey Kerr Laughton, a naval officer.
-He, however, died from a mosquito bite in 1925.
+He, however, died following complications from a mosquito bite in 1925.
 They had one child, a son, John Knox Laughton (1921-1982) who served in the Royal Navy during WW2.
 He survived after having been torpedoed three times.
 Peggy married again in 1927 to Major-General Cyril Wagstaff.
-He too succumbed to an insect bite.
-He was killed by a wasp sting at the Military Academy at Woolwich.
+He too succumbed to an insect.
+He was killed by a wasp-sting at the Military Academy at Woolwich.
 What are the chances of that!

 Peggy Wentworth Reeve